All Categories

 Drawer-Type Heat Presses are distinctive with their drawer-like base that slides out, allowing for safer and more accessible arrangements of designs.
 This type is particularly beneficial for handling layered designs or when working with heat-sensitive materials where precision is paramount.

 For niche applications, like decorating caps, the Cap Heat Press is specifically designed with a curved, smaller platen to fit standard hat sizes accurately.
-It's perfect for businesses wanting to diversify their Products by offering customized headwear with graphics or embroidery.
+It's perfect for businesses wanting to diversify their products by offering customized headwear with graphics or embroidery.

 The Multifunction Heat Press offers unparalleled versatility with a range of attachments that accommodate various substrates, from mugs to plates and caps.
 This adaptability is perfect for businesses aiming to produce a diverse array of heat-pressed items without needing multiple machines.